-If you disable logging, CloudFront doesn't remove the read/write permissions for the data feeds account on either the bucket or the log files.
+If you disable logging, CloudFront doesn't delete the ACLs for either the bucket or the log files.
 If you want, you can do that yourself.

 File Name Format

 The name of each log file that CloudFront saves in your Amazon S3 bucket uses the following file name format: